Mic92/auto-merge/README.md

 ## Config

 - `use-auto-merge`: **\[Recommended\]** Enable GitHub auto merge on the PR and exit instead of waiting for the checks to complete and merging.
-Auto merge must be enabled on the repo, and you should make sure this is a required status check. _Default: `false`_
+Auto merge must be enabled on the repo, and you should make sure this is a required status check. _Default: `true`_
 - `repo-token` (optional): a GitHub API token. _Default: The token provided to the workflow (`${{ github.token }}`)_
 - `approve` (optional): Automatically approve the PR if it qualifies for auto merge. _Default: `true`_
 - `merge` (optional): Merge the PR if it qualifies. _Default: `true`_